-- 1. Create a pedestrian focused and prioritised Entertainment Plaza in the south east corner of the precinct which provides outdoor dining, civic facilities and space for community activities/festivals. - 2.
+- Create a pedestrian focused and prioritised Entertainment Plaza in the south east corner of the precinct which provides outdoor dining, civic facilities and space for community activities/festivals. - 2.
 Reinforce the character of the precinct by encouraging active frontages with fine grain built form. - 3.
 Create attractive streetscapes on main thoroughfares that enhance and create a sense of place for the precinct. - 4.
-Facilitate the re-development of the pedestrian links including arcades located along Main and from the retail core. - 5.
-Facilitate activation of the street in the evening by encouraging outdoor dining areas and active uses throughout the precinct.
+Facilitate the re-development of the pedestrian links including arcades located along Main Street, which enhances and activates access to and from the retail core. - 5.
+Facilitate activation of the street in the evening by encouraging outdoor dining areas and active elements to its character: uses throughout the precinct.